 Oh, and one more thing.
 Germany uses EUR, not USD.
 We are just raising the issue since one of our clients from Pakistan who landed his job in Germany with our help made that little mistake in his application where he asked for 60.000 USD (50.000 EUR).
 Next time!

-So, let’s just pretend you get 60k per year (in EUR!), of which you’ll be receiving approx. 3k net per month into your bank account.
-Then you can get yourself a 60m² apartment for roughly 1.000 EUR (which will already be a nice place), and you’ll be left with 2k per month to spend.
+First, housing will be your no. 1 living expense.
+An appropriate measure here is to use 30-40% of your net income.
+If you make 60k EUR per year as a single, of which you’ll be receiving around 3k net per month into your account, then you can get yourself a 40-50m² apartment for around 1.000 EUR , and you’ll be left with 2k per month to spend.

-However, from those 2.000 EUR you’ll have to cover the following extras that cost around 100 EUR per month in total: Your cell phone contract (20 EUR), Internet and electricity at your place (30+30=60 EUR), public radio and TV “GEZ” (18 EUR).
-Don’t ask why you have to pay those 18 EUR for GEZ, it’s a long story.
+However, from those 2.000 EUR you’ll have to cover the following extras that cost around 100 EUR per month in total: Your cell phone contract (10-20 EUR), Internet and electricity at your place (40+40=80 EUR), public radio and TV “GEZ” (18 EUR… don’t ask, long story).
+For groceries and food as a single you’ll probably be looking at 300 EUR per month.

-We know that most of you (understandably) care about the salary part.
-However, and this is a common misunderstanding, your salary is and remains only one element of several that decide whether the package they’re offering you can be considered a good deal altogether.
+Last comes the longest chapter of this article - because it’s the most important one.
+Yes, we know that most of you (understandably) care about salary.
+However, and this is a common misperception, your salary is only one aspect of several that decide whether any offered package is a good deal altogether.
 So, what is a good deal?